RebafC/RebafC/README.md

 - 🌱 I’m currently learning more about git all the time
 - 💞️ I’m looking to collaborate on ... not sure

-It might look like I have lots of repositiories but only 1 is my own work, onky a small number I raised an issue on.
+It might look like I have lots of repositories but only 1 is my own work, onky a small number I raised an issue on.
 <!---
 - 📫 How to reach me ...